 CIRL houses the College’s Learning Support Centre and promotes a culture of personalised learning across Eton.

 The Head of Teaching Practice works with the Director of Teaching & Learning on promoting and maintaining a consistent focus among Masters on excellence in teaching and learning, in keeping with the school’s Teaching and Learning Policy and in support of the school’s educational aims.
-They provide a rich programme of ongoing training for Masters in teaching and learning, including whole-staff and smaller, opt-in sessions with visiting speakers and our own expert staff, and instructional coaching one-to-one.
+They provide a rich programme of ongoing training for Masters in teaching and learning, including whole-staff trainings, department trainings, smaller, opt-in sessions with visiting speakers and our own expert staff, and instructional coaching one-to-one.